 Section 2: Governing Board Structure and Voting – The number of Board seats, the eligibility requirements for holding any specific Board seats, and which Stakeholders may vote for the Board seats are noted in Attachment B.

-Section 3: Minimum Voting Age – Unless otherwise specified by City ordinance or policy, all Community Stakeholders aged fourteen (14) and above shall be entitled to vote in the Council elections.
+Section 3: Minimum Voting Age – Unless otherwise specified by City ordinance or policy, all Community Stakeholders must be at least 16 years of age on the day of the election or selection to be eligible to vote.
+[See Admin.
+Code §§ 22.814(a) and 22.814(c)]

 Section 4: Method of Verifying Stakeholder Status – Voters will verify their Stakeholder status through self-affirmation.